Ruubarb/CS50_Notes/Week 4 - Memory/PSet4/resize/codeSummary.md

 ### Vertical resize
 There are two methods for this.
 The first method rewrites each row, and the second method recopies each one.

+### General Observations
+Not only does the outfile increase in terms of dimensions (pixel width and height), but more memory is needed for each new pixel.
+The hints say malloc() is a *possibility*, but I see it as a necessity or how else can memory be allocated for the extra amount of pixels.